3c0tr/LitWithParticles/README.md

 ## Controls

-Recommended to run in 1920x1080 resolution (as I only adapted it for this resolution).
+Recommended to run in 1920x1080 resolution (as I only adapted it for this resolution😢).

 | Input | Action |
 | :--- | :--- |